 Set Aside Time for YOU

-Whether it’s once a week or once a day, carve out time to take care of you.
+Whether it’s once a week or once a day, carve out time to take care of yourself.
 Beyond the most obvious reasons for me-time (like, you deserve it!), giving yourself private time to rest and recover will help you feel more energized and fueled to show up for everyone else.

 Being calm and stress-free at home can start with something as small as a book and some candles.
 I love soaking in the tub listening to podcasts or, you know, online shopping.
 It can be whatever self-care looks like to you!